Johanna Laakso

-Johanna Laakso (born 1962 in Hämeenlinna) is a Finnish linguist and Finno-Ugrist based at the University of Vienna.
+Johanna Marja Leena Laakso (born 1962 in Helsinki) is a Finnish linguist and Finno-Ugrist based at the University of Vienna.

 Biography

 Laakso studied Finno-Ugric languages, Finnic languages and general linguistics at the University of Helsinki from 1979 to 1990, graduating with a Cand.phil. in 1985, a licentiate in 1988, and a PhD in 1990.
 Her doctoral thesis was on verbal derivational morphology in the Finnic languages.

 From 1987 onwards she worked as an assistant at the University of Helsinki, with stints as acting professor of Finnic languages in 1989–90 and acting professor of Finno-Ugric languages in 1991.
 In 2000 she moved to the University of Vienna to take up her current position as professor of Finno-Ugric studies.

 Laakso has been a member of the Finnish Academy of Science and Letters since 2006, a corresponding member of the Austrian Academy of Sciences since 2008, and an elected member of the Academia Europaea since 2015.